 Located away from the Strip in the western part of Las Vegas, the Red Rock Resort offers families an alternative to the busy Strip.
-This resort offers both a casino and nearby activities you can do with the kids, like hiking or biking in Red Rock Canyon National Conservation Area or exploring nearby parks.
+This resort offers both a casino and is close to activities you can do with the family, like hiking or biking in Red Rock Canyon National Conservation Area, shopping or exploring nearby parks.
 The hotel also has movie theaters, a bowling alley and a pool.
 Standard rooms sleep four and suites are available.
-A surplus of nearby restaurants gives families plenty of options for pizza and burgers, and the Feast Buffet gives an on-site dining option that offers unlimited amounts of everything from sushi to dessert.
+A surplus of nearby restaurants gives families plenty of options for pizza and burgers.
 The new Downtown Summerlin mixed-use complex is right next door, and offers a large shopping mall, a plush movie theater and several restaurants.

 The Waldorf Astoria Las Vegas brings a refined, luxurious sensibility to the Strip.
 You won't find a casino here, but you will find exceptional customer service and world-class accommodations.
 The peaceful design creates a serene ambiance throughout the hotel.
 Rooms feature a calming neutral color scheme and extras like large soaking tubs.
-Some guest rooms have a glass-walled bathroom, an elegant feature--although slightly less private than some may prefer.
-This hotel was recently re-branded from the Mandarin Oriental to the Waldorf Astoria, and the dedication to superior service has continued with the new ownership, from the guest rooms to the on-site amenities.
+Some guest rooms have a glass-walled bathroom, an elegant feature although slightly less private than some may prefer.
+This hotel was formerly the Mandarin Oriental, and a property-wide refresh is in the works.
+Current amenities include restaurants, Skybar lounge, a full-service spa with salon services, pool and fitness center.

 The private entrance to the Four Seasons Las Vegas is sheltered from the Strip, which gives the hotel an exclusive, hidden feeling.
 The rooms are located on the upper floors of Mandalay Bay, in a "hotel within a hotel" design.
-Plush elegance is the standard for the rooms, with distinctive interior design, first-class amenities, and floor-to-ceiling windows.
-Guests have access to all of Mandalay Bay's features, like the casino, the pool, and the shops and restaurants.
-The Four Seasons also has its own restaurants, spa, and fitness center.
+Plush elegance is the standard for the rooms, with distinctive interior design, upscale features, and floor-to-ceiling windows.
+Guests have easy access to all of Mandalay Bay, including the casino, the pool, and the shops and restaurants, while the Four Seasons also has its own restaurants, spa, and fitness center.
 The roomy accommodations and the hotel's slightly off-Strip feeling make it popular for families and anyone who wants to have a quieter stay in Las Vegas.

-While the Palazzo's elegant style takes inspiration from a prior age, the hotel's rooms have all the modern features you can think of.
+While the Palazzo's elegant style is distinctly Old World, the hotel's rooms have all the modern features you can imagine.
 Spacious suites include a plush sitting area, a desk area, and large bathroom with a Roman tub.
 The suites feature upscale amenities throughout, from Egyptian cotton linens to the varieties of pillows.
-The combined areas of The Palazzo and its sister property, The Venetian, make the entire complex one of the largest hotels in the world.
+The combined areas of The Palazzo and its sister property, The Venetian, make the entire resort complex one of the largest hotels in the world.
 Guests have plentiful shopping options and an array of restaurants and clubs to choose from.
 One of Strip's larger convention centers is also located on the grounds.

-The Cosmopolitan of Las Vegas is the Strip's youngest hotel, but in the short time it's been around it's gained plenty of well-deserved attention.
-You'll find a sophisticated, hip style throughout the hotel--from the restaurants to the entertainment--and the rooms have a unique feature for Las Vegas: terraces.
-Several types of guest rooms are available, many of them suite-style room with kitchenettes as well as a terrace to take in an incredible view of the Strip.
+The Cosmopolitan of Las Vegas has attracted plenty of well-deserved attention since the day it opened.
+You'll find a sophisticated, hip style throughout the hotel, from the restaurants to the entertainment, and some rooms have a unique feature for Las Vegas: terraces.
+Several types of guest rooms are available, many of them suite-style room with kitchenettes and terraces with an incredible view of the Strip.
 The beautifully decorated, well-appointed rooms are modern with great design features.
 The Cosmopolitan's location is ideal, situated right in the heart of the Strip.
-If you're planning to stay here, check ahead to see what concerts and acts are playing--it's well-known as a venue for the biggest names in music. frequently play at one of the hotel's venues.
-For the property's opening, Coldplay performed.
+If you're planning to stay here, check ahead to see what concerts and acts are playing since it's well-known as a venue for the biggest names in music.

 The Bellagio's fountains are its signature feature, but the hotel's rooms and suites are the true attraction for travelers.
-The hotel was remodeled in 2015, infusing its rooms with a fresher, brighter color palette and a technology update.
-In addition to the usual upscale amenities you'd expect at a hotel like Bellagio, you'll also find organic carpet and furnishings made from Eucalyptus, known for its sustainability.
-Bellagio was a ground-breaking hotel when it opened, and today enjoys status as a current Vegas classic.
-On-site extras include shopping, wonderful restaurants, shows, and popular nightclubs.
-Italy's Lake Como inspired the resort, and to good effect-- Bellagio is one of the Strip's most photogenic hotels.
+In addition to the usual upscale extras you'd expect, you'll also find organic carpet and furnishings made from eucalyptus, known for its sustainability.
+The elegant rooms offer guests a beautiful design, posh amenities and all the comforts a person could want.
+Bellagio was a ground-breaking hotel when it opened, and today enjoys status as a Vegas classic.
+On-site features include shopping, wonderful restaurants, shows and popular nightclubs.
+Italy's Lake Como inspired the Bellagio's design, and to good effect since it's one of the Strip's most photogenic hotels.

-Wynn raised Las Vegas standards for luxury when it opened, earning several awards and accolades.
-Spacious, light-filled rooms have a crisp, classic design.
-From standard rooms up to the largest suites, the floor-to-ceiling windows give guests incredible views of the Strip and the Las Vegas valley.
-If you're looking for a more exclusive experience, guests staying in the Tower Suites enjoy a private entrance, a concierge, turn-down service, twice-daily housekeeping, and no resort fees.
-Onsite amenities include several restaurants, a spa, the casino, and entertainment.
-The Wynn was built on the site of the former Desert Inn Hotel, one of the Strip's well-known resorts in its early days.
+Wynn is one of Las Vegas' most upscale properties, and it's been attracting awards and accolades since opening.
+Spacious, light-filled rooms have a crisp, classic design and offer a host of luxurious extras.
+Floor-to-ceiling windows in all the rooms give guests incredible views of the Strip and the Las Vegas valley.
+If you're looking for a more exclusive experience, guests staying in the Tower Suites enjoy a private entrance, a concierge, turn-down service and twice-daily housekeeping.
+Onsite amenities include several restaurants, a spa, casino and entertainment.
+The Wynn was built on the site of the former Desert Inn Hotel, one of the Strip's most well-known resorts in its early days.
 Much of the mature landscaping and golf course was salvaged from the old D.I., giving the Wynn an oasis-like look and feel.